2001-Tue Jan 16 02:39:20 EST 2018

 The biggest issue is probably periodontal disease, which is inflammation of the teeth’s support structures.
-Depending on how advanced the disease is, only the gums may be affected (which can be reversed through a professional cleaning) or all the support structures may be involved (in which case there may be inflammation, swelling, bleeding, infection and bone loss, which will require more extensive work to make the mouth healthy again).
+Depending on how advanced the disease is, only the gums may be affected or all the support structures may be involved.
+In some cases, there may be inflammation, swelling, bleeding, infection and bone loss, which will require extensive work to make the mouth healthy again.

 Periodontal disease begins when dental plaque (which contains bacteria) builds up on our pets’ teeth.
 Plaque reforms quickly, so if it isn’t removed frequently (through daily brushing and regular cleanings), it will turn into tartar.
 Unless it is removed by your veterinarian during a cleaning, tartar will eventually destroy the tooth and surrounding structures.

 Most dogs and cats have some stage of periodontal disease by the time they are 2 or 3 years old.
 Think about it: If we didn’t brush for years on end, our teeth would be falling out from disease.
 So it is very important to learn about brushing your pet’s teeth and taking her to your veterinarian for regular oral care evaluations and professional cleanings.